Zoxc/crusader/RESULTS.md

 <img src="media/Crusader-Throughput.png" alt="description" width="250" />

-* Download - Average throughput (total data received divided by the elapsed time) during the Download portion of the test
+* Download - Steady state throughput, ignoring any startup transients, during the Download portion of the test
-* Upload - Average throughput during the Upload portion of the test
+* Upload - Steady state throughput, ignoring any startup transients, during the Upload portion of the test
 * Bidirectional - Sum of the Download and Upload throughputs during the Bidirectional portion of the test.
   Also displays the individual Download and Upload throughputs.